devinsmith/w3m/README.md

 * Inserted checks for integer overflow in allocation functions.
 * Use asprintf() to implement gc-based Sprintf() instead of hand-rolled evilness.
-* Thousands of lines of codes removed:
+* Thousands of lines of code removed:
 	* Support for old revisions of POSIX and DOS is gone.
 	* Usenet (NNTP) support has been removed.
 	* Improperly licensed MATRIX table rendering code that wasn't